MUN-COMP3100/project-abhinavsalganiateam/README.md

    - Tests - The user should be able to login to the application using the username and password.
 The user should be able to register to the application using the username and password.
    - GUI works as expected.

+7. **Scalability** - The application is scalable and can be used for any other purpose.
+   - Working - Yes
+   - Client Side is made using ReactJS and the server side is made using NodeJS and ExpressJS.Components are resuable and can be used for any other purpose.
+The application is scalable and can add features very easily without having to change the existing codes.

 ## Running the Application

 install the dependencies for each client and server side by running the following commands in your terminal: